 As a classically trained dancer, Catherine accumulated many injuries, which fostered her natural curiosity about how the human body works.
 At age 12, her physical therapists identified hypermobility as a likely contributor to her frequent aches and pains and introduced her to Pilates to help her find physical stability.
-She discovered yoga in her teens, which ultimately fueled her desire to learn and grow from her experiences and foster resilience in response to challenges.
+She began practicing yoga as a teen when an injury prevented her from dancing.

 At Wake Forest University, she was awarded a scholarship and earned awards for dance performance and choreography.
 After graduating, she danced professionally for several small dance companies while teaching Pilates and earning a certificate in Personal Training.
-A low back injury ended her dance career, but she continued teaching Pilates and training clients and also added fitness certifications in spinning, yoga, pelvic floor and prenatal exercise.
+When she stopped dancing, she expanded her fitness offerings by adding certifications in spinning, yoga, pelvic floor and prenatal exercise.

-Catherine enjoyed working with a variety of individuals and groups as the lead instructor and owner of Equability Yoga and Pilates in Forest Park, IL.
-She was particularly interested in helping her clients and students to prevent or recover from injuries and after 5 years of running a successful business, she closed her studio in order to pursue her Doctoral studies in 2007.
+As the owner and lead instructor and Equability Yoga and Pilates in Forest Park, IL, she refined her skills at teaching groups and coaching/training individuals toward their health goals.
+She was particularly interested in helping her clients prevent or recover from injuries and after 5 years of running a successful business, she closed the studio in order to pursue a doctorate in physical therapy (DPT.)
 In PT school, she learned new words for symptoms she had been experiencing her whole life including hypermobility syndrome/hEDS and orthostatic intolerance.

-Catherine believes wholeheartedly that injuries are great teachers-- she learns from her own and those of her patients every day.
-Each of her various injuries/conditions has enabled her to cultivate compassion for those who struggle with their symptoms and the process of diagnosis, treatment, relapse and recovery.
+Catherine believes wholeheartedly that injuries/conditions are great teachers-- she learns from her own and those of her patients every day.
+Each of her various injuries/conditions has enabled her to cultivate compassion for those who struggle with the process of diagnosis, treatment, setbacks and recovery/management.
 She is profoundly grateful for the opportunity to help people connect to their own resilience and discover their strength.

 Do you relate to Catherine’s account of her frequent injuries?
 Check here to see if you might also be hypermobile: